GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ---
 title: Hello Darkness, My Old Friend
 subhead: Overhyped or necessity?
-Learn everything about dark mode and how to support it to benefit your users!
+Learn everything about dark mode and how to support it to the benefit of your users!
 authors:
   - thomassteiner
 date: 2019-06-25